70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 St. Peter's Basilica, Vatican City

 St. Peter’s Basilica is located in Vatican City and is one of the most famous churches in the world.
-Renowned architects, including Michelangelo, designed it, and construction took over 100 years.
+It was designed by renowned architects, including Michelangelo, and construction took over 100 years.

 The landmark represents the spiritual and historical importance of the Catholic Church.
 It is considered the center of the Catholic faith.
-It is the burial site of St. Peter, one of the twelve apostles of Jesus Christ.
+It is the burial site of St. Peter, one of Jesus Christ’s twelve apostles.

 When visiting St. Peter’s Basilica, you should not miss the breathtaking interior with its impressive artwork and sculptures, including Michelangelo’s famous Pietà.
 You should also climb to the top of the dome for a stunning view of the city.
 It’s important to note that the dress code is strict, and visitors must cover their shoulders and knees.